-An electronic version of the PowerPoint presentation must be submitted to the AAFP by the stated deadline.
+A version of the PowerPoint presentation must be submitted electronically to the AAFP by the stated deadline.
 All PowerPoint presentations will be made available to learners through the FMX mobile app and on the AAFP website.

 All AAFP FMX faculty are expected to challenge learners to implement three recommended practice changes.
 Key takeaways for the session should be summarized on the Practice Recommendations slide of the PowerPoint presentation.

 All AAFP FMX faculty will be provided with a pre-presentation checklist to guide them in aligning the content of their CME activity with performance-based topics and the educational plan.

 All FMX faculty must submit all required forms and presentation materials by stated deadlines.
-In addition, to prevent delays in the production schedule, faculty must meet stated deadlines for submitting materials and corresponding with staff.
-If faculty does not meet these deadlines consistently, the Subcommittee on Family Medicine Experience Learning Chair reserves the right to reduce that individual’s honorarium by 20% per missed deadline.
+If faculty do not meet these deadlines and has not corresponded with the staff contact, that individual’s honorarium will be reduced by 20% per missed deadline.
 Egregious delays in meeting deadlines may result in nonpayment of honorarium or replacement as a faculty member.

 Faculty is expected to read and understand all Health Insurance Portability and Accountability Act (HIPAA)(www.hhs.gov) guidelines about privacy.
 Faculty is encouraged to address cultural differences in patient care, when appropriate.
 Cultural proficiency is an initiative of the AAFP.

 All AAFP FMX faculty must understand and agree to the following: